-WRITING-PAPER and envelopes are now stamped with crest, initials, or address, without any extra charge, by Parkins and Gotto, paper and envelope makers, 25, Oxford street, London ; they moreover undertake to pay the carriage to any part of England or Wales on orders over 203.
+WRITING-PAPER and envelopes are now stamped with crest, initials, or address, without any extra charge, by Parkins and Gotto, paper and envelope makers, 25, Oxford street, London ; they moreover undertake to pay the carriage to any part of England or Wales on orders over 20s.
 20,000 envelopes of any size can be had at a minute's notice.
 Office stationery and household paper.
-Institutions and schools supplied at a saving of full six shillings in the pound.
+Institutions and schools sup-plied at a saving of full six shillings in the pound.
 Fifty samples of paper sent free by post upon receipt of four stamps.
 Their Guinea Case of Stationery is the cheapest and best guinea's worth in England, and upon receipt of post-office order is sent carriage free. -[.
 Advertisement.]

 THE Mysterious power of the Magnet is most beautifully developed by Mr. F. HERRING, of 32, Basinghall Street, in his Patont Magnetic Brushes and combs, which are THE Remedy for Grey Hair, Weak or Falling Hair, Neuralgia, Nervous Headache, Rheumatism, Stiff Joints, &c.
 His Teazle Brushes for Cloth, Velvet, &c., are admirable; they not only cleanse, but preserve the fabric in a remarkable manner.
-The Public are cautioned against counterfeits.-[Advertisement.]
+The Public aro cautioned against counterfeits.-[Advertisement.]

-particularly requested to observe that none is genuine but that which bears the back label with the name of WILLIAM LAZENBY, as well as the front label signed "Elizabeth La-LAZENBY, as well as the front inder signed "Elizabeth La-zenby," and that for further security, on the neck of every bottle of the Genuine Sauce will henceforth appear an additional label, printed in green and red, as follows;- "This in the will be affixed to Lazenby's Harvey's Sauce, prepared at the original warehouse, in addition to the well-known labels, which are protected against initation by a perpetual injunction in Chancery of 9th July, 1858." -6, Edward-street, Portman-square, London.
+L The admirers of this celebrated Fish Sauce are particularly requested to observe that none is gonuine but that which bears the back label with the name of WILLIAM that which bears the back indef with the name of WILLIAM LAZENBY, as well as the front label signed "Elizabeth La-zenby," and that for further security, on the neck of every bottle of the Genuine Sauce will henceforth appear an additional label, printed in green and red, as follows;- "This m tice will be affixed to Lazenby's Harvey's Sauce, property of the colorinal warehouse in addition to the prepared at the original warehouse, in addition to the well-known labels, which are protected against initation by a perpetual injunction in Chancery of 9th July, 1858." -6, Edward-street, Portman-square, London.